Pine, Ponderosa Coniferous

 |Tree Height||Tree Spread|

-A large, long-lived, native forest tree common throughout the western U.S. Height of mature trees range from 55 to 90 feet.
-Diameter breast high ranges from 15 to 35 inches.
-Age at maturity ranges from 70 to 250 years.
-The needles are 3 to 5 inches long with 3, or rarely 2 to 4, needles in a cluster (bundle).
+Ponderosa pine is a wide-ranging species often divided into several sub-species depending on the region they grown in.
+Nebraska’s native trees are considered a separate sub-species by some taxonomists.
+Often a long-lived species, trees are typically broadly pyramidal when young becoming rounded with age and reaching 50 to 90 feet tall at maturity.
+The needles are longer than other species in our region, often reaching 5-6” long with 3, but sometimes 2-4 needles in a cluster (bundle).
 The needles usually remain on the stem 3 to 4 years with the major needle drop in September and October.
 The cones are pineapple-shaped, 3 to 6 inches long, and take 2 years to mature.
-The bark is dark brown to nearly black when young and turns from cinnamon brown to orange-yellow at about 90 years of age.
+The cone scales terminate with a sharp barb.
+The bark is dark brown to nearly black when young turning an attractive cinnamon brown to orange-yellow with age.
 This tree has a deep taproot except on shallow soils where roots often follow cracks for a considerable distance.

-The seeds of ponderosa pine are the choice food of redwinged blackbirds, chickadees, mourning doves, finches, evening grosbeaks, jays, Clark's nutcrackers, nuthatches, white-throated sparrows, rufous-sided towhees, turkeys, chipmunks, and squirrels.
+The seeds of ponderosa pine are the choice food of small animals and a wide variety of birds including red-winged blackbirds, chickadees, mourning doves, finches, evening grosbeaks, jays, Clark's nutcrackers, nuthatches, white-throated sparrows, rufous-sided towhees and turkeys.
 The pine needles are an important food of blue and spruce grouses.
 The pine bark is fair food for beavers and is used by porcupines which sometimes damage the trees.
 Nuthatches dig nest holes in dead trees.

 Native Americans used various parts of ponderosa pine for medicinal, building and household, food, and ceremonial purposes.
-Ponderosa pine is one of the most important timber species in the western United States.
-The annual production of ponderosa pine is ranked third behind Douglas fir and hem-fir.
+Ponderosa pine is the second tallest growing species in North America with some specimens reaching over 250’ tall.